ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Additional results

 \subsection{Additional qualitative results}

-We report in figure \ref{fig:qualitative-waymo-nuscenes} additional qualitative results on nuScenes~\cite{nuscenes} and Waymo Open Dataset~\cite{Waymo}.
-We find that SCILLA reconstructs higher-quality surfaces compared to StreetSurf and can recover many scene details (see red-boxes highlighted on the figures).
+We report in Fig.\ref{fig:qualitative-pandaset} additional qualitative results on nuScenes~\cite{nuscenes} and Waymo Open Dataset~\cite{Waymo}.
+We find that ViiNeuS reconstructs higher-quality surfaces compared to StreetSurf and can recover many scene details (see highlighted red-boxes on the figures).